TheRensselaerIDEA/TrialEquityApplication/README.md

 ### The solution
 We compare the observed rate in the RCT for the subgroup to the hypothetical ideal rate in an equitable RCT in which patients are assigned truly randomly to the clinical trial.
-By considering assignment to the clinical trial as a random classification function, we develop standardized metrics based on variations of ML fairness metrics, such as "Log Disparate Impact."
+By considering assignment to the clinical trial as a random classification function, we develop standardized metrics based on variations of ML fairness metrics, such as "Log Disparity."
 The resulting metrics are functions of disease-specific observed and ideal rates of assignment of protected subgroups to the RCT.
 The new equitable and remedial recruitment plans are calculated to minimize the violation of the metric thresholds and the inequity values.

+We also proposed a multi-objective goal-programming (GP) model for equitable enrollment planning and monitoring based on our equity framework.
+Guided by the scientific aims of the study, our GP model explicitly models equitable representation as a goal in enrollment and allows researchers to set goal preferences/priorities that best fit the applied scenario and learn from intermediate analysis to obtain a more satisfying solution eventually.
+Enrollments goals for subgroups defined on the basis of sex/gender, race/ethnicity, age, or other desired characteristics are defined using surveillance datasets.
+Thus, the GP modeling process provides justification in terms of a representative sample required by NIH and IRB evaluation to perform valid analysis.
+It also incorporates lower bounds on subgroup sizes to ensure that the study has sufficient power to determine subgroup differences.

+Building on our equity framework, which can systematically evaluate how significantly different the characteristics of the cohort participating in clinical trials are from population-level, disease-specific estimates of those characteristics in national samples, we have implemented a web-based TrialEquity prototype to address the equity problem of clinical research for diverse user groups, and thus promote health equity.
+Since most medically underserved populations are heterogeneous in composition, our prototype allows for the multivariate analysis on different numbers of population characteristics, which provides more precise and profound insights on equity issue of poor and underserved populations in clinical research.
+For example, an intervention beneficial for White participants may produce different health outcomes if the gender or age of the same White subjects are taken into account.

 ## Application Features